mhaugrud/msumcspy/_sources/GeneralIntro/ATypicalFirstProgram.rst

     print("Hello, World!")

-The quotation marks in the program mark the beginning and end of the value.
+The quotation marks in the program mark the beginning and end of the string of charachers to print.
 They don't appear in the result.

 .. admonition:: Modify the program ...